syuu1228/uosv/README.md

 |libffi|mruby-cfunc|MIT|

 ## Limitations
-* mruby-libuv is very unstable for now.
+* libuv is ported, but very unstable for now.
 * µOSv disables OSv's ZFS, so you only have ramfs for now.
 You can write files on ramfs, but you'll lost all you written data beyond shutdown/reboot.